conormckenzie/reasoning-engine/ReasoningEngine/Utils/AI Template.md

 - **Debugging**: Use the DebugWriter class for debug messages.
 Debug messages should follow the format "#XXXXXX#" where XXXXXX is a unique 6-character string.
 - When implementing new features, consider version compatibility and update the VersionCompatibilityAttribute as necessary.
 - Ensure proper error handling and input validation, especially in user-facing methods.
+- When updating edge or node structures, ensure that the changes are reflected in both the file system and the indexing system.

 ## Incomplete Tasks:
 - **Usage Scenarios**: Example workflows and usage scenarios will be added to the readme as the project evolves.
 - **Future Development**: Detailed features in the readme and a roadmap will be included in future updates.
 - Integrate ConsoleMenu with CommandProcessor while maintaining separation of concerns.
-- Implement comprehensive unit tests for GraphFileManager, CommandProcessor, and ConsoleMenu.
+- Implement comprehensive unit tests for GraphFileManager, CommandProcessor, and ConsoleMenu, including tests for the new hierarchical indexing system.
 - Optimize file I/O operations for better performance with large graphs.
 - Implement more robust error handling and input validation across all classes.
+- Refine the implementation of hierarchical edge indexing and ensure it's properly integrated with existing systems.

 ## General Tips for you (the AI):
 - Highlight potential errors or assumptions in my reasoning, even if they seem minor.
 - Standardize the use of debugging functions like `DebugWriteLine` and `DebugWrite` across the project.
 Debug messages should be visually distinct and should not interfere with regular output.
 - When making changes, consider the implications on the entire system, including file structure, indexing, and user interaction.
 - When outputting one or more files (e.g. code files), for each file output the entire file contents even if only a small part of the file has been changed, unless the file is so large that doing so would be infeasible.
+- Be aware of the hierarchical indexing system when discussing or implementing changes related to edge storage or retrieval.

 ## Goals for this Conversation:
 (Please ask the user for the goals for this conversation)